 UNHCR’s primary purpose is to safeguard the rights and well-being of refugees.
 UNHCR strives to ensure that everyone can exercise the right to seek asylum and find safe refuge in another State, with the option to return home voluntarily.
 UNHCR strives to find a sustainable solution to the problem of refugees.

-The Agency is staffed with over 6800 people in more than 110 countries, provides legal assistance to millions of refugees, returnees, internally displaced and stateless people.
+The Agency is operating in more than 110 countries, provides legal assistance to millions of refugees, returnees, internally displaced and stateless people.

-UNHCR in Belarus focuses on assisting public administration bodies in improving migration and refugee legislation, encouraging HR development, providing refugees with legal and social protection.
-UNHCR contributes to cooperation between the government and NGOs in refugee status issues.
+UNHCR in Belarus focuses on assisting public administration bodies in improving migration and refugee legislation, facilitating relevant training, providing refugees with legal and social protection.
+UNHCR contributes to cooperation between the government and NGOs on issues related to a refugee status.

-The Office of the United Nations High Commissioner for Refugees implements projects amounting to $1 mln in Belarus annually.
-These projects are aimed at strengthening national asylum system and local integration capacity.
+The Office of the United Nations High Commissioner for Refugees annually implements projects in Belarus aimed at strengthening the national asylum system and local integration capacity.